Vitali Kutuzov: Club career

-In 2001, Kutuzov joined Serie A side A.C.
-Milan from BATE Borisov, becoming the club's third Russian-speaking player after Andriy Shevchenko and Kakha Kaladze.
-However, unlike his former USSR compatriots, he failed to establish himself as an important part of the team, getting to play 37 minutes in four games throughout the entire season.
+In 2001, Kutuzov joined the Serie A side AC Milan from BATE Borisov, becoming the club's third Russian-speaking player after Andriy Shevchenko and Kakha Kaladze.
+However, unlike his former USSR compatriots, he failed to establish himself as an important part of the team, getting to play only 37 minutes in four games throughout the entire season.

-For 2002–03 football season he was loaned to Primeira Liga side Sporting CP.
+In 2002–03 football season, he was loaned out to Primeira Liga side Sporting CP.
 He played 30 games for them and scored 7 goals, including games in UEFA Cup and the domestic cup.

 For the following, 2003–04 season he was again loaned, this time to the Italian Serie B side Avellino.
 Kutuzov established himself as one of the most important players of the side and a fan-favorite.
 He played 43 games, scoring 15 goals.
 Despite his efforts, the team was relegated to Serie C1.

 After his successful season in Serie B, he was noticed by the Serie A side U.C.
 Sampdoria.
 The club bought half of the rights for the footballer from A.C.
 Milan in 2004 for €1.5 million and signed him until 2008.
 In the 2004–05 season he played in 32 games (14 times in starting line-up, totaling 1,604 minutes) and scored 4 goals.

 On 20 June 2006, F.C.
 Parma bought the full rights on Kutuzov from Sampdoria (and in earlier Sampdoria bought Milan's half for €1 million).
 He signed a three-year contract with them.
 He was loaned to newly promoted Serie B side Pisa in July 2007.
 He returned to Parma during the summer of 2008.

 In January 2009, he left for A.S.
 Bari where he finished his career.